sivash/JSONSparcerParser/README.md

 Download
 ----------
-The current version of SparcerParser can be accessed from https://github.com/sivash/JSONSparcerParser
+The current version of JSONSparcerParser can be accessed from https://github.com/sivash/JSONSparcerParser

 Documentation